-The following is the agreement reached by the Vermont State Employees' Association, Inc., and the State of Vermont, setting forth and clarifying the overtime compensation and other benefits that will be applicable to employees in the class Airport Firefighter employed to work at the Burlington International Airport for the Military Department, formerly assigned to Overtime Category 13, for the period April 6, 1986 through June 30, 1988.
+The following is the agreement reached by the Vermont State Employees' Association, Inc., and the State of Vermont, setting forth and clarifying the overtime compensation and other benefits that will be applicable to employees in the class Airport Firefighter employed to work at the Burlington International Airport for the Military Department.
 This agreement shall be considered to be part of the Non-Management Unit Agreement, and provisions herein shall supersede conflicting language of that Agreement.